Wallsend F.C.: History

 In the six seasons after the war, Wallsend's best placing was 15th of 20, although they did reach the fifth qualifying round of the FA Cup on three occasions.
 After finishing bottom in 1924–25, having conceded more than 100 goals in 38 matches, they left the North Eastern League and joined the Northern Alliance, only to return a season later, as the Alliance was absorbed into the North Eastern League as its second division.
 Wallsend were promoted as runners-up to Washington Colliery in 1927–28.

+Tragedy struck the club in the 1931 close season, when inside forward, John Wynn, formerly of Cardiff City F.C., died aged 27, after being hit in the chest by a cricket ball, when playing in a friendly match.

 After four seasons in mid-table at the higher level, they finished bottom in 1932–33 and were relegated, at which point the shareholders decided that the club, which had a deficit of £732, should be voluntarily wound up.

 A successor club, formed shortly afterwards under the name of Wallsend Town A.F.C., also struggled financially.
 The team spent two seasons in the North Eastern League Second Division, then returned for one season to the re-formed Northern Alliance, in which they finished 10th of 12.

+Colours

+The club wore originally wore red and white stripes, changing in the 1910s to red jerseys, with a white change kit.

+Ground

+The club played at the Old Cycling Ground.